Scrummy Lane

 Closeup of someone taking a cinnamon scroll out of the pan with a wooden handled palette knife

-• They’re quick and easy.
-Honestly.
-I always assumed cinnamon scrolls or rolls would be tricky and time consuming to make.
-Not if you make them this way.
-Realistically, you need around 20 minutes hands-on time, 20 minutes for fast rising, and another 15 to 20 minutes in the oven.
+• SO quick and easy.
+All you need to make these cinnamon rolls (including the simple orange icing!) is around 20 minutes hands-on time, 20 minutes for fast rising, and another 15 to 20 minutes in the oven.

-• They’re moist and gooey.
-Sometimes quick and easy cinnamon roll recipes yield more classic bread-like results.
-Still delicious, but I’ve figured out a way to get that ooey, gooey (but not stodgy) effect, a bit like Cinnabon if you’ve ever tried them.
+• Moist and gooey.
+I’ve figured out a way to get that ooey, gooey (but not heavy) effect, a bit like Cinnabon if you’ve ever tried them.
 Read on for the secret ingredients!

-• You can make them ahead.
+• Make ahead.
 Get them to the ready-for-the-oven stage, then bake when you’re ready.
 You can even pop them in the fridge overnight to rise slowly.
-In the morning, heat up the oven and away you go!
+In the morning, just bake.

 About the ingredients